 - Eye infections

-- Foreign objects in the eye, such as small shards of glass or metal
+- Debris in the eye, like fragments of glass or metal

 - Cuts or punctures of the eye or eyelid